equilibria-xyz/emptyset-batcher/README.md

-# Empty Set Batch Wrapping Contracts
+# Empty Set Batcher Contracts
+Contracts to manage batch wrapping and unwrapping `USDC` into `DSU` using the Empty Set protocol on L1 and L2.

 ## Usage